Webb Telescope Finds Most Distant Galaxy Ever Observed, Again - UrduPoint

 By the time light from the most distant galaxies reaches Earth, it has been stretched by the expansion of the universe and shifted to the infrared region of the light spectrum, which Webb is equipped to detect with unprecedented clarity.

-The team carried out two confirmatory observations in October and then January -- first with Webb's Primary imager called NIRCam, and second with its NIRSpec that analyzes the light from an object to determine its physical properties -- to be more certain of their hypothesis.
+The team carried out confirmatory observations in October and then January -- first with Webb's Primary imager called NIRCam, and second with its NIRSpec that analyzes the spectrum of light from an object to determine its physical properties -- to be more certain of their hypothesis.

-Not only does the new finding comfortably beat the previous record for oldest known galaxy -- which was held by JADES-GS-z13-0 that was present 320 million years after the Big Bang -- it also raises intriguing new questions for astronomy.
+JADES-GS-z14-0 comfortably beats the previous record for oldest known galaxy, which was held by JADES-GS-z13-0 that was present 320 million years after the Big Bang.

+Once its age was confirmed in January, "I had to stand up away from my computer, it just felt so ridiculous to see this," Hainline said in a video posted to YouTube.

+"If the universe were a two-hour movie, this galaxy is from the first two and a half minutes," he added.

 Recent Stories